FabioRosado/100DaysOfCode/Part II/log.md

 **Today's Progress:** Worked on the app - implemented a working settings using electron-store.

 **Thoughts:** Had to play around with javascript to get the checked values from a form and then place them on the settings.json file by using electron-store.
 It worked better than I expected, now I need to play around with the css to make the form look better.

+---

+### Day 21: 23th September, 2018 (Crypto Scope, opsdroid)
+##### Crypto Scope, opsdroid

+**Today's Progress:** Worked on the app - HTML will now be updated depending of the settings chosen by the user.
+Merged a PR in opsdroid.

+**Thoughts:** Spend most of the day working around the app and refactor the code in order to get the HTML to update depending on the user settings.
+At the moment the only thing now working is when the user selected more/less cryptocurrencies to watch.
+The notify button is also pretty broken at the moment.